Control Statements in C

 }

-(Here, test condition is an expression that controls how long the loop keeps running.
-Body of the loop is a statement or group of statements enclosed in braces and are repeatedly executed till the value of test condition evaluates to true.
+(Here, the test condition is an expression that controls how long the loop keeps running.
+The body of the loop is a statement or group of statements enclosed in braces and is repeatedly executed till the value of the test condition evaluates to true.
 As soon as the condition evaluates to false, the control jumps to the first statement following the while statement.
-If condition initially itself is false, the body of the loop will never be executed.
-While loop is sometimes called as entry-control loop, as it controls the execution of the body of the loop depending upon the value of the test condition.)
+If the condition initially itself is false, the body of the loop will never be executed.
+While loop is sometimes called an entry-control loop, as it controls the execution of the body of the loop depending upon the value of the test condition.)

-• Here, condition in while loop is evaluated and body of loop is repeated until condition evaluates to false.
+• Here, the condition in the while loop is evaluated and the body of the loop is repeated until the condition evaluates to false.

-• In while loop, the statement doesn’t execute the body of the loop even once, if condition is false.
+• In a while loop, the statement doesn’t execute the body of the loop even once, if the condition is false.

 (iii) do-while/exit control loop statement :-

-• It is very similar to the while statement, called as the do.. while statement.
-The only difference is that the expression which determines whether to carry on looping is evaluated at the end of each loop.
+• It is very similar to the while statement, called the do… while statement.
+The only difference is that the expression that determines whether to carry on looping is evaluated at the end of each loop.

 • Syntax =